 How is Fabriko legally structured?

-Limited Liability.
-With a Shareholders agreement and constitution set-up for Social Enterprise.
-The shares hold no value, all profit goes back to support the cause.
+They’re a Limited Liability Company with a shareholders agreement and constitution set-up for Social Enterprise.
+The shares hold no value, all profit goes back to support the cause!

 Where to from here?